-If graduate students went on strike it could impact their own skill development, and also have a negative impact on the students they teach, as well on the research projects they are working on, both for their own dissertation/thesis research and degree progress, and for other faculty and student projects.
+If graduate students went on strike it could impact their own skill development, and also have a negative impact on the students they teach and the research projects they are working on, both for their own dissertation/thesis research and degree progress, and for other faculty and student projects.

-During a strike, any university would have the right to suspend both the tuition waivers and assistantship stipends paid to graduate assistants.
+During a strike, the University would have the right to suspend both the tuition waivers and assistantship stipends paid to graduate assistants.
 Finally, the time lost during a strike could interrupt the completion of degree requirements, thereby delaying graduation and possibly requiring additional tuition payments from students to complete their degrees.

 2.16 Besides striking, what can the union do?